mattmartin14/dream_machine/benchmarks/go_duckdb_vs_rust_polars/readme.md

 ---
 #### Other Thoughts

-- In case you are curious how I generated this image, my prompt for Bing Image creator was "a gopher and a duck team vs. polar bear and crab team"
+- In case you are curious how I generated the image at the top of this write-up, my prompt for Bing Image creator was "a gopher and a duck team vs. polar bear and crab team"